 Check out “What’s New in Research” to find out about discoveries and advancements from our research community.
-This month, we feature new research from Brigham researchers on a robotic drug delivery system, a molecular link for Alzheimer’s disease, HIV/AIDS treatment and life expectancy, how war-zone stress may lead to changes in the brain and more.
+This month, we feature new research from Brigham researchers on an alternative method of immunotherapy delivery, a new protein that may contribute to Alzheimer’s disease, limitations after traumatic injury among women and Black or Hispanic patients, predicting surgical complications after prostate surgery, a robotic drug delivery system, a molecular link for Alzheimer’s disease, HIV/AIDS treatment and life expectancy, how war-zone stress may lead to changes in the brain and more.

 Robotic Capsule Developed to Deliver Drugs to the Gut